 Here are the teacher pack items for The Establishment of Self-Government:

-The British colonies in North America were far away from England, which was the official government controlling them.
-The colonists set up their own local governments to run the settlements.
+The British colonies in North America were far away from England, but they were still under British rule.
+The colonists established local governments to make decisions and manage their settlements.
 You will learn about some of these early governments in this experience.

 Objectives